bitsofinfo/swarm-traefik-state-analyzer/README.md

     ...
 ```

-## healthchecksdb.py
+## servicechecksdb.py

-This script consumes the output from `swarmstatedb.py` and supplements it with information from `[swarm-name].yml`, and one or more relevant `service-state.yml` files to compute an exhaustive list of all possible ingress paths to invoke the appropriate health checks for each service exposed on the swarm via each layer of access (0:swarm direct, 1:traefik direct, 2:load-balancers, and 3:normal fqdns).
+This script consumes the output from `swarmstatedb.py` and supplements it with information from `[swarm-name].yml`, and one or more relevant `service-state.yml` files to compute an exhaustive list of all possible ingress paths to invoke the appropriate service checks for each service exposed on the swarm via each layer of access (0:swarm direct, 1:traefik direct, 2:load-balancers, and 3:normal fqdns).

-Depending on the number of ports your application exposes, number of swarm nodes and corresponding Traefik frontend `Host` header based labels you have applied to a service... this can result in easily over 1000+ pre-computed ingress check combinations.
+Depending on the number of ports your application exposes, number of swarm nodes and corresponding Traefik frontend `Host` header based labels you have applied to a service... this can result many pre-computed ingress check combinations.

-You can use the generated JSON file that contains all the necessary information (urls, headers, methods, payloads etc) to drive any monitoring system you'd like.... or just feed into the provided `healthchecker.py` to execute all the health checks and write a detailed report out... again in JSON.
+You can use the generated JSON file that contains all the necessary information (urls, headers, methods, payloads etc) to drive any monitoring system you'd like.... or just feed into the provided `servicechecker.py` to execute all the service checks and write a detailed report out... again in JSON.

 ```
-./healthchecksdb.py --input-filename [swarmstatedb output file] \
+./servicechecksdb.py --input-filename [swarmstatedb output file] \
   --swarm-info-repo-root /pathto/[dir containing swarm-name.yml files] \
   --service-state-repo-root /pathto/[dir containing service-state.yml files]
   --output-filename [filename] \
   [--layers 0 1 2 3 4] \
-  [--tags foo bar]
+  [--tags health foo bar]
 ```

 Options:
 * `--swarm-info-repo-root`: dir that anywhere in its subdirectories contains `[swarm-name].yml` files that contain the information as described in the `[swarm-name].yml` files section
 * `--service-state-repo-root`: dir that anywhere in its subdirectories contains `service-state.yml` files that contain the information as described in the `service-state.yml` files section
 * `--layers`: layers to generate actual checks for in the output database (default all)
-* `--tags`: only for health checks w/ given tags (default any)
+* `--tags`: only for service checks w/ given tags (default any)
 * `--input-filename`: path where the JSON output of `swarmstatedb.py` is
 * `--output-filename`: path where the JSON output will be written

 Decorates additional info to `swarmstatedb` output:
 ```
   ...
+  "warnings": [],
+  "context": {
-  "context": "prod",
+      "name": "prod",
-  "context_version": "current",
+      "version": "10",
+      "tags": [
+          "current"
+      ]
+  },
-  "health_checks": {
+  "service_checks": {
       "layer0": [
           {
               "layer": 0,